lukinhas563/api-project-c/README.md

 _.URL/activity?idCompany=2
 ```

-Using the querry **idCompany** you have to inform the **ID** of the company and it will return all of activities belongs this company.
+Using the querry <code>idCompany</code> you have to inform the **ID** of the company and it will return all of activities that belongs this company.

-If you can see just one of them you can use the next path using the ID of the activity:
+If you want to see just one of them you can use the next path using the **ID** of the activity:

 ```
 _.URL/activity/1